tanikasuresh/DETE-Employee-Exit-Survey-Analysis/README.md

 ```
 ![](https://github.com/tanikasuresh/DETE-Employee-Exit-Survey-Analysis/blob/main/SQL%20Images/2.png)

 Here, we see that resignations did seem to be the leading reason for exiting the company between 2012 and 2014 closely followed by age retirement.
-It is definitely worth analyzing the trends corresponding to Resignations to understand the problem and prevent the company from losing talent.
+It is definitely worth analyzing the trends corresponding to Resignations to understand the problem and prevent the company from losing talent in the future.

 ### Number of Resignations that were Dissatisfied